Ekaterina Schulmann: Media projects

-In 2016, she launched her Youtube channel, dedicated to lawmaking and politics.
+In 2016, she launched her YouTube channel, dedicated to lawmaking and politics.
 Soon she accumulated a wide audience of all ages, including teenagers.
-Memes and citations with Schulmann became viral in RuNet, TikTok, etc.
+Memes and citations with Schulmann became viral in Runet, TikTok, etc.

 In 2017, she started her own show ‘Status’ on Echo of Moscow radio station.
 The show broadcasts every Tuesday at 9 PM, covering actual legal and political topics in Russia and includes educational material.

 Political views and activities

 As a member of the Presidential Council for Civil Society and Human Rights, Schulmann contributed to the protection of the people accused under the Moscow Case (2019) after 2019 Moscow protests.
-She publicly opposed their charges under civil disorder article No. 212 of the Russian Criminal Code, visited the arrested in detention centers and helped with legal defense in court.
+She publicly opposed their charges under civil disorder article 212 of the Russian Criminal Code, visited the arrested in detention centers and helped with legal defense in court.

 When MSSES rector Sergey Zuev was arrested in October 2021, Schulmann publicly spoke out in his defense, signed a collective letter in his support and waited in front of the courthouse during sessions to show her support along with other Zuev's friends and colleagues.

-On January 31, 2021, Schulmann's husband was detained during a protest rally in support of Alexey Navalny in Moscow.
+On January 31, 2021, Schulmann's husband was detained during a protest rally in support of Alexei Navalny in Moscow.

-After Russia began its invasion of Ukraine on 24 February 2022, Schulmann wrote about her opposition to the war.

-On 12 April 2022, Schulmann announced that she was offered a fellowship by the Robert Bosch Stiftung and left Russia for Germany to work as an associate professor, stating that she was not moving indefinitely.
+On 12 April 2022, Schulmann announced that she was offered a fellowship by the Robert Bosch Stiftung and left Russia for Germany to work as an associate professor, stating that she was not moving away indefinitely.

-On 15 April 2022, the Russian justice ministry included her in the "foreign agents" list.
-As explained by Ekaterina, it means she cannot return to Russia because for a designated foreign agent, any public appearances and teaching are practically impossible.
+On 15 April 2022, the Russian justice ministry included Schulmann in its "foreign agents" list.
+As explained by Schulmann, it means she cannot return to Russia, because as a designated foreign agent, any public appearances and teaching are practically impossible for her to conduct there.
+In February 2025, an investigation was initiated against Schulmann under Article 20.33 of the Code on Administrative Offenses for her involvement in an undesirable organization.
+In March 2025, the Russian internal ministry declared her a wanted fugitive.